rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 ![Goroutine Recycle](/blog/images/chassing-99-percentile-pt-1/recycle_goroutines.png)

-Now if a goroutine is the main path of execution and if your spinning up multiple G’s more than the num are available then what happens to those G’s?
+Now if a goroutine is the main path of execution and if your spinning up multiple G’s more than the number of P's that are available then what happens to those G’s?
 Well short answer is queueing.

 When a goroutine has no place to go it is placed on either the [runq](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L654-L654)